jinndi/WGDashboard-sing-box/README.md

 ## 🚀 Features

-- Proxy connection over multiple protocols
+- Creating a proxy connection over multiple protocols
 - Routing based on GeoSite and GeoIP lists
 - Routing only for specified CIDR addresses of WireGuard configurations
+- Automatic configuration of forwarding rules for WG interfaces
 - Custom DNS configuration for both proxy and direct server connections
-- Automatic configuration of forwarding rules for WG interfaces
-- Optional: Cloudflare WARP over direct and proxy connections
-- Optional: AdGuard domain filtering, enabled in just a few clicks.
+- DNS-level AdGuard domain filtering, enabled in just a few clicks
+- DNS-level blocking using domain prefixes, GeoSite, and GeoIP lists
+- Cloudflare WARP over direct and proxy connections
-- Optional: Caddy reverse proxy with auto-renewed SSL certificates
+- Caddy reverse proxy with auto-renewed SSL certificates

 ## 📋 Requirements